p-racoon/atomic-design/README.md

 # 'src/components/atoms'

-> Should Ideally be an empty folder.
+> Would generally be an empty folder.
+But can have Proxy components for a more librarized code

 These atoms include [basic HTML elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) like form labels, inputs, buttons, and others that can’t be broken down any further without ceasing to be functional.
-Ideally this folder should contain nothing, as HTML elements are **the** unbreakable building blocks upon which all Higher order components are built upon.
+Generally this folder would contain nothing, as HTML elements are **the** unbreakable building blocks upon which all Higher order components are built upon.
+But in case of React, Atoms could be the Proxy components, built upon React Elements to provide consistency and a librarised form of an Element.
+"We can write a higher level component to proxy props to a lower-level component" [Source- Proxy Component](https://reactpatterns.com/)(React Element).
 In fact there is a [Periodic table mentioning basic HTML elements](http://atomicdesign.bradfrost.com/images/content/html-periodic-table.png).
 For more details [Click here](http://atomicdesign.bradfrost.com/chapter-2/#atoms)